OpenTreeOfLife/germinator/taxa/README.md

 ids can be given in lieu of names, for truly difficult homonym situations.
 (For this to really work well the meaning of OTT ids has to be anchored and stable.
 This is work in progress.)

+The python script 'generate_test_scripts.py' will read the csv files "monophyly_tests.sh" and "inclusion_tests.sh" and generate shell scripts containing curl calls that will collect the desired data.